lmanul/424/index.md

 ### Section 1.
 Number and Tern.

 The number of Managers which shall constitute the whole Board shall not be less than three and not more than five.
-Ontil succeeded by thé Managers elected at the first meeting of Unit Owners called for such purpose, Managers need not be Unit Owners; thereafter, all Managers, other than a representative of Sponsor, shall be Unit Owners, the principal or officer of a Unit Owner or the spouse of a Unit Owner.
+Until succeeded by the Managers elected at the first meeting of Unit Owners called for such purpose, Managers need not be Unit Owners; thereafter, all Managers, other than a representative of Sponsor, shall be Unit Owners, the principal or officer of a Unit Owner or the spouse of a Unit Owner.
 The ‘number of Managers. elected at